cdapio/cdap/cdap-docs/reference-manual/source/java-client-api.rst

   // Construct the client used to interact with CDAP DatasetTypeClient datasetTypeClient = new DatasetTypeClient(clientConfig);

-  // Fetch the Dataset type information using the type name DatasetTypeMeta datasetTypeMeta = datasetTypeClient.get("someDatasetType");
+  // Fetch the dataset type information using the type name DatasetTypeMeta datasetTypeMeta = datasetTypeClient.get("someDatasetType");

-  // Fetch the Dataset type information using the classname datasetTypeMeta = datasetTypeClient.get(SomeDataset.class.getName());
+  // Fetch the dataset type information using the classname datasetTypeMeta = datasetTypeClient.get(SomeDataset.class.getName());